-Clear dirt off PCs and peripherals
+Clear dirt off PCs and peripherals with vinegar

-Clean your computer mouse
+Use vinegar to clean your computer mouse

 If you have a mouse with a removable tracking ball, use a 50/50 vinegar-water solution to clean it.
 First, remove the ball from underneath the mouse by twisting off the cover over it.
 Use a cloth, dampened with the solution and wrung out, to wipe the ball clean and to remove fingerprints and dirt from the mouse itself.
 Then use a moistened cotton swab to clean out the gunk and debris from inside the ball chamber (let it dry a couple of hours before reinserting the ball).
 White vinegar and apple cider vinegar can both be used for cleaning, but it's important to know their differences so you use the best cleaning agent for each item.
 When it comes to home remedies, rubbing alcohol is always useful.

-Erase ballpoint-pen marks
+Erase ballpoint-pen marks with vinegar

 Has the budding young artist in your home just decorated a painted wall in your home with a ballpoint original or scribbled all over your desk while playing "office?"
 Don't lose your cool.
 Rather, dab some full-strength white vinegar on the "masterpiece" using a cloth or a sponge.
 Repeat until the marks are gone.
 Then go out and buy your child a nice big sketch pad.
 Vinegar may be an effective cleaner in this case, but if your child scribbled on our hardwood floors, that is one thing you should never clean with vinegar.

 These vinegar uses will bring your house cleaning game to another level.
 You can make the job of cleaning mini-blinds or venetians considerably less torturous by giving them "the white glove treatment."
 Just put on a white cotton glove and moisten the fingers in a solution made of equal parts white vinegar and hot tap water.
 Then slide your fingers across both sides of each slat and prepare to be amazed.
 Use a container of clean water to periodically wash off the glove.

-Clean your piano keys
+Use vinegar to c lean your piano keys

 Here's an easy and efficient way to get those grimy fingerprints and stains off your piano keys.
 Dip a soft cloth into a solution of 1/2 cup white vinegar mixed in 2 cups water, squeeze it out until there are no drips, then gently wipe off each key.
 Use a second cloth to dry off the keys as you move along, then leave the keyboard uncovered for 24 hours.

-Get rid of water rings on furniture
+Get rid of water rings on furniture with vinegar

 If your family is too lazy to use coasters, you might end up with white rings dotting the coffee table.
 To remove marks left by wet glasses on wood furniture, mix equal parts vinegar and olive oil and apply it with a soft cloth while moving with the wood grain.
 Use another clean, soft cloth to shine it up.
 To get white water rings off leather furniture, dab them with a sponge soaked in full-strength white vinegar.

 If your rugs or carpets are looking worn and dingy from too much foot traffic, bring them back to life by brushing them with a clean push broom dipped in a solution of 1 cup white vinegar in 1 gallon (3.7 liters) water.
 Your faded threads will perk up, and you don't even need to rinse off the solution.
 You can also prevent mildew from forming on the bottoms of rugs and carpeting by misting the backs with full-strength white vinegar from a spray bottle.
 Try these tricks for cleaning hard-to-clean household items.

-Remove carpet stains
+Remove carpet stains with vinegar

 - Rub light carpet stains with a mixture of 2 tablespoons salt dissolved in 1/2 cup white vinegar.
 Let the solution dry, then vacuum.